Happy Birthday, Bernstein

 EWAZEN: Trio for Trumpet, Cello and Piano

-Celebrating the centennial of Leonard Bernstein, Steve Reich’s 80th birthday and Frank Ticheli’s 60th, this all-American program features a variety of chamber works in compelling instrumental combinations.
+Celebrating the centennial of Leonard Bernstein and Steve Reich’s 80th birthday, this all-American program features a variety of chamber works in compelling instrumental combinations.
+Enjoy coffee, tea and pastries in the imtimate coffee-house atmosphere of the Samueli Theater.

 A consummate musician recognized for her grace and vitality, Orli Shaham has established an impressive international reputation as one of today’s most gifted pianists.
 Hailed by critics on four continents, Shaham is in demand for her prodigious skills and admired for her interpretations of both standard and modern repertoire.
 The New York Times called her a "brilliant pianist," The Chicago Tribune recently referred to her as “a first-rate Mozartean” in a performance with the Chicago Symphony and London's Guardian said Shaham's playing at the Proms was "perfection."